 Wills and Trusts, Estate Planning, Tax Law, and Estate Administration.

 We are a New York Law firm.
-We work with clients of all ages, married and single, blended families, multi-generational families, business owners, professionals, corporate executives, and retirees.
+We work with clients of all ages, married and single, blended families, multi-generational families, business owners, professionals, entrepreneurs, corporate executives, and retirees.
 Our client's are local, national and international.

-We offer an initial telephone consultation without charge.
 In many cases we work on a fixed fee basis.
 In more complex situations, we may propose work on an hourly basis.
 See what our client's say.

 Services to Meet Your Unique Needs